claynicholson/555-LED-Chaser/README.md

 # 555-LED-Chaser
-I made this project through a Hackclub workshop at the University of Waterloo.
-It has 10 different color LED's that flash in sequence.
+I made this project for a tutorial and workshop, which I presented at the University of Waterloo and the University of Toronto.
+Here is the tutorial write-up I made: https://blueprint.hackclub.com/guides/blinky